boegel/easybuild-wiki/4th-EasyBuild-hackathon---meeting-minutes-day-1.md

  * support for optional dependencies would be nice
   * 3 levels for dependencies: must (only currently supported flavor), should (use it when it's there), may (only use when requested explicitly)
  * _[BM]_: why are `bzip2`, `bash`, `binutils` supported and listed as dependencies?
-  * primary reason is fixing versions of dependencies for reproducability
+  * primary reason is fixing versions of dependencies for reproducibility
   * support way of specifying minimal supported version for deps?
  * `"stow"` modules
   * collapse a set of modules into a single symlinked mess